Early Bird Summer Header - Images

 What is Sangria?
 Spain’s Fruity Cocktail of Choice

 December 20 marks National Sangria Day in the US, a day in which we celebrate the festive, fiery red, and deceptively intoxicating wine-based punch that embodies the spirit of Spain.
+Its fruity favour blends red wine, chopped fruits, sweetener and a splash of brandy or Cointreau orange liqueur.

 History of Sangria